TheFarmersMarket/farmers-market-api/README.md

 `Status: 200 OK`

-creates a new user and resturns an authentication token.
+creates a new user and returns an authentication token.
 ```json
 {
     "user": {